thegoldenmule/boX/md/Roadmap.md

 * Click detection.
 * Better lost context handling.
 * `SpriteSheet` v.2.
 This includes a better interface for animations and rotations, multiple textures, etc.

+### 0.6.4
+* Dynamic batching support.
+This was a part of 0.5.x, and was removed for implementation improvements.

 ### 0.7
 * TexturePacker support for `SpriteSheet` and `StaticImage`.